WilliamLwj/PyXAB/paper.md

 In order to ensure high code quality, we follow the \texttt{PEP8} style and format all of our code using the
 \texttt{black} package\footnote{\url{https://github.com/psf/black}}.
 We use the \texttt{pytest} package to test our implementations with different corner cases.
-More than 99\% of our code is covered by the tests and Github workflows automatically generate a coverage report upon each push or pull request on the main branch\footnote{\url{https://github.com/WilliamLwj/PyXAB}}.
+More than 99\% of our code is covered by the tests and GitHub workflows automatically generate a coverage report upon each push or pull request on the main branch\footnote{\url{https://github.com/WilliamLwj/PyXAB}}.

 We provide detailed API documentation for each of the implemented classes and functions through NumPy docstrings.